-We spend our life trying to get back to our Earthly roots, living simpler and off the land, recycling when we can, and doing as little damage to the world around us as possible.
+We spend our lives trying to get back to our Earthly roots, living simpler and off the land, recycling when we can, and doing as little damage to the world around us as possible.
 We came into this life naked and with no material trappings weighing us down.
 Now a movement is promoting leaving the same way… consider it the ultimate in “going” green.

-It’s called “green burial” and while it might just be the next fad in checking out of this life, it has some benefits for anyone looking to live (and die) frugal, or for someone looking to go out with as little impact on our beloved land as possible.
+It’s called “green burial” and while it might just be the next fad in checking out of this life, it has some benefits for anyone looking to live (and die) frugally, or for someone looking to go out with as little impact on our beloved land as possible.

-The aspects are simple… no embalming, no casket if possible or an earth-friendly biodegradable box if required by the state, a simple marker, a tremendous cost-savings versus a traditional funeral and burial.
+The aspects are simple: no embalming, no casket if possible (or an earth-friendly biodegradable box if required by the state), a simple marker, a tremendous cost-savings versus a traditional funeral and burial.

 According to the Arizona-based Green Burial Council, the organization taking the lead on regulating green burials in the United States, the traditional funeral industry is a $15 billion a year business.
 As more and more people face hard economic times, or simply make the transition toward less-costly living, the thought of saving “in the end” makes sense.
 It’s estimated a traditional funeral in the U.S. costs in the neighborhood of $6,500, that according to the National Funeral Directors Association.
-A green burial can be as inexpensive as $1,500 to $4,500 depending on location, services and regional cost trends.
+A green burial can be as inexpensive as $1,500 to $4,500 depending on location, services, and regional cost trends.

 Some states require a vault but not a casket.
 Others require a casket but not a vault.
 Nearly every state allows for burial on private property with the only stipulation being a minimum of acres owned and completion of the necessary paperwork to document location and burial specifics.

-Whether for environmental, financial, peace of mind or any other reason, it pays to look at end-of-life alternatives.
+Whether for environmental, financial, peace of mind, or any other reason, it pays to look at end-of-life alternatives.

 Without getting too morbid about it, here’s a list of things to consider:

 Is it necessary?
 No. Embalming is a process done to help slow decomposition and make a body more presentable for public viewing.
-According to Jon Cozean, a third-generation funeral director in Farmington, Mo., and past-president of the Missouri Funeral Directors Association, industry standards require that a body buried without the process of embalming be put in the ground within about 24 hours.
+According to Jon Cozean, a third-generation funeral director in Farmington, Missouri, and past-president of the Missouri Funeral Directors Association, industry standards require that a body buried without the process of embalming be put in the ground within about 24 hours.